 - Make the Chili-Garlic oil: Add the onion-infused oil to the same pan you used for making the daqqah in the previous step.
 Once the oil is hot, add the pepper flakes and keep stirring in the hot oil until it becomes so fragrant, add the vinegar, ¼ cup of the tomato-garlic sauce, , season with cumin, salt and pepper, let it simmer for a couple of minutes.
 Turn off the heat.
 Transfer to a serving bowl and set aside to serve with the kushari.

 - Relax, and watch everything quickly disappearing.

-- To avoid burning tears, keep a lit candle on your workstation where you are slicing the onions.
+- To avoid onions-onions-triggered tears, keep a lit candle on your workstation where you are slicing the onions.

 - Invest in a good quality of basmati rice.
 This specific ingredient could make or break Kushari.
-Soak the rice for 20 minutes and then rinse it several times until the water runs clear.
+Soak the rice for 30 minutes in cold water, and then rinse it several times under tap water until the water runs clear.